nebulaOW/MrDestructoData/readme.md

 # Map Data for MrDestructo
+I found the code for MrDestructo on a map made in the DiaZ/AOD framework.
-Credit goes to DiaZ/AOD for creating MrDestructo and to whoever put together Rialto and Hollywood.
+**Credit goes to Janni for creating MrDestructo** and to whoever put together Rialto and Hollywood.
 I decided to create map data for each map.
 I've included the entire subroutine.
 I know for sure this will work with Hax Framework.